 Bus transportation is a privilege.
 Video recordings of bus runs will be reviewed periodically by building principals to assure the safe and orderly transport of students.
-Misbehavior on a school bus or van may result in the removal of the student from the vehicle and could result in a disorderly conduct citation for serious offences. minimum of three days and a maximum of the rest of the school year for severe or continuing offenses.
+Misbehavior on a school bus or van may result in the removal of the student from the vehicle and could result in a disorderly conduct citation for serious offenses.
 Building principals have the right to address behaviors on a case-by-case basis.
 The following course of action serves as a framework of consequences.
 With a bus suspension, parents/guardians must provide transportation to and from school.
 Absence from school on a day of bus suspensions will result in an illegal absence.
 Parents / guardians will be notified of bus misbehavior.